 - Obsidian is a memory hog.
 It isn’t the fault of Obsidian.
 All Electron apps are.

 - The non-native nature of Obsidian irks me.
 I miss the Services menu.
-Typora, an Electron app that supports Services.
+Typora, an Electron app, supports Services.
 It is doable, wish Obsidian would support that.
 Would make life easier for those of us reliant on Services.

 Obsidian is a good solution, but both Sublime Text and BBEdit are better solutions for my needs.

 If you are an academic, try Obsidian.
 As an aside, if you are an academic, please concentrate on your teaching.
 Don’t ignore the teaching to focus on your research.
 I know it is not your fault, the institutional incentives are geared towards research, but the focus of a University should be on teaching and not on producing research nobody but other academics are going to read.
 This is a phenomenon that plagues the social sciences and it is disgusting.

 Obsidian is a great app for the dual activities of thinking/writing if you are willing to put up with the non-native nature of Electron apps.
 It brings innovation to the field of note-taking and the plug-in infrastructure is exciting.

 macosxguru at the gmail thingie.

 An interesting perspective on Obsidian: BSAG » Obsidian